 “You don’t have to control your thoughts.
 You just have to stop letting them control you.” – Dan Millman

 Becoming a master of our thoughts is often a troublesome challenge.
 It’s significantly worse for people with mental problems.
 Yet, the brain is programmed to repeat all sorts of thoughts – negative or positive.
 Therefore, you don’t have to strive towards completely controlling your thoughts.
 No matter how twisted your thoughts threaten to distort reality, you must know that they are a part of life.
 But you can take steps to improve them and stop them from taking over you.
 Be aware, be prepared, and ultimately remember that you have the freedom to choose how everything, including your thoughts.
+Spiritual awareness helps us understand the world better from a very different perspective.

 “Unfortunately, we force people to break the law to get any mental health treatment.” – Pete Earley